trxdave/photography-blog/README.md

 This photography blog will not only serve as a portfolio for my development skills but also as a meaningful platform for the photography community to thrive and grow.

+## Problem Statement
+### Background
+Photography is a popular hobby and profession, with millions of people around the world capturing and sharing their photos online.
+However, many photographers struggle to showcase their work in a professional and visually appealing way, often relying on social media platforms or generic website templates that lack customization and flexibility.

+### Problem
+The lack of a dedicated platform for photographers to showcase their work in a professional and customizable way leads to:

+- Branding and visual identity
+- Limited control over layout and design
+- Difficulty in showcasing multiple types of content (e.g. photos, videos, blog posts)

+### Requirements
+The Photography Blog platform should:

+- Provide a clean and modern design that is highly customizable
+- Allow photographers to easily upload and manage their photos with blog posts
+- Include features for engagement and interaction, such as commenting
+- Be scalable and reliable, with high uptime and fast loading times

+### Target Audience
+The target audience for the Photography Blog platform is professional and amateur photographers who want to showcase their work in a professional and customizable way.

 ## Entity-Relationship Diagram (ERD)

 ![alt text](<documentation/erd/Database ER diagram Photography Blog.png>)